Madniel/Cash-Register-App/README.md

 # Cash_Register
 Simple project to improve Java Object Orienting Programming.
-Program which simulate work of cash register.
+Program simulates work of cash register.
 It allows to:
 - View and edit list of products
 - Put new products into basket